Frequently Asked Questions

 - Has the data changed from last year without an explanation?

 - Has the district filed a summer - interim session report if they recorded pupils for summer - interim transportation?

 Edits are built into the program to require explanations where major differences occur from year to year so any program or policy changes that have an effect on the district's transportation counts should be noted.

 Information pertaining to Open Enrollment transportation can be found at DPI Bulletin 14-08 "Statutes Concerning Open Enrollment Transportation".
 Only the non-resident district can count the Open Enrollment pupil for Transportation Aid and the non-resident district must incur the expense of transporting the pupil.
 Questions pertaining to Open Enrollment transportation should be directed to firstname.lastname@example.org or call toll-free: 888-245-2732.

 Browse the SFS Executable Worksheets page and scroll down near the bottom.

-Include only those pupils who are enrolled full-time in a vocational education, occupational preparation program at a technical college or participate in a 66.0301 vocational program for whom your district provides transportation to and from residence to the technical college or 66.0301 service center per s.
+Include only those pupils, that your district is financially responsible for, who are enrolled full-time in a vocational education, occupational preparation program at a technical college or participate in a 66.0301 vocational program for whom your district provides transportation to and from residence to the technical college or 66.0301 service center per s.
 121.54(5), Wis.
 Stats.

 A student who is actually transported at least once will be counted in the mileage category as determined by the LEA on the PI-1547.
 The determination of the mileage category does not need to be modified for the given school year as long as the student continues residing in the school district.
 Only “One-Way” mileage (NOT "round-trip" or "total route") using the most direct route from the pupil’s residence to the school attended is reported on the PI-1547.

 - One-way distance in miles;